SkullGaming31/DragonBot/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-a personal Discord Bot for my Discord Server, will make it usable on other channels as i can, only a <strong>beginner</strong> coder as i learn how to do stuff i will add it to the bot!
+This is a Discord Bot for the Discord Server Overlay Expert, a twitch extension that overlays your custom overlay over your stream.

 <p align="right">(<a href="#top">back to top</a>)</p>